justinsilvestre/classical-chinese/texts/ctp/ctp38.md

 01 At the prospect-tower the prunus-blossom was almost over;
 02 At the bridge over the stream the willows were slender;
 03 The flower-scented breeze was warm, swinging his departing bridle.
-04 The sadness of parting became endless the farther he moved away
+04 The sadness of parting became more endless the farther he moved away
 05 Into an unending distance like springtime floodwaters.

 06 cùn cùn róu cháng